 Deer – deer everywhere!

-From Stac Pollaidh, we took the narrow single-track road towards Lochinver, which I remember last time as being pretty hairy.
+From Stac Pollaidh, we took the narrow single-track road towards Lochinver, which I remembered from last time as being pretty hairy.
 If you’re not confident driving single-track, I don’t recommend it.
 In fact, we went from one of my favourite single-track roads ever to one of my least favourite single-track roads ever!

 However – we saw quite possibly more deer on that road than we had collectively seen previously in Scotland.
 As in, ever, between us.

-I only managed to get a couple of shots of those two right after another one crossed the road in front of us.
+I only managed to get a couple of shots of those two above, right after another one crossed the road in front of us.

 When we arrived in Lochinver, we saw even more.
 I found this sign hilarious, as it’s telling you to keep the gate locked to keep their park free of deer.